rehierl/node-tree-outliner/3-3-0-design-4.md

 (exclusive).
 Put differently, any number from `a` to `(b - e)` is included (with `e` representing an infinitesimal small positive number).

-Consequently, the initial question can be rephrased: Is it possible to clearly identify the end of a section in terms of an event, beginning with which no more associations with a given section are allowed (i.e. definition by exclusion)?
+The initial question can therefore be rephrased: Is it possible to clearly define the end of a section in terms of an event, beginning with which no more associations with a given section are allowed (i.e. definition by exclusion)?

 <!-- ======================================================================= -->